NavinThomsy/CSE2004-DBMS-PL-SQL/index.md

 Here you will learn the following:

--Terminologies in PL/SQL Subprograms
+- Terminologies in PL/SQL Subprograms
--What is Procedure in PL/SQL?
+- What is Procedure in PL/SQL?
--What is Function?
+- What is Function?
--Similarities between Procedure and Function -Procedure Vs. Function: Key Differences
+- Similarities between Procedure and Function
+- Procedure Vs. Function: Key Differences
--Built-in Functions in PL/SQL
+- Built-in Functions in PL/SQL